David Menashri: Academic career

 Menashri's research focuses on Iranian politics, society and religion, Shia political Islam and the history of education in the Middle East.

 He is currently Senior Research Fellow at the Alliance Center for Modern Iranian History and the Moshe Dayan Center for Middle Eastern and African Studies.

 Until his retirement in 2011, he taught and conducted research at the university.
 Among others, he served as the Chair of the Department of Middle Eastern and African History (1996-2000); the first incumbent of the Parviz and Pouran Nazarian Chair for Modern Iranian Studies (1997-2011), the first such a chair in Israel; Founder and first Director of the Alliance Center for Iranian Studies (2005-2010), the first such center in Israel and one of only few in the world then; Head of Special Programs Unit (2001-2005) and Dean of Special Programs (2005-2009).
 Between 2011 and 2015, Menashri was President of the College of Law and Business in Ramat Gan.

-An internationally recognized scholar and lecturer, Professor Menashri was a visiting scholar at Princeton, Cornell, Chicago, Yale, Oxford, Melbourne, Monash (Australia), Munich, Mainz, and Waseda University (Tokyo).
+An internationally recognized scholar and lecturer, Professor Menashri was a visiting scholar at Princeton University, Cornell University, the University of Chicago, Yale University, the University of Oxford, the University of Melbourne, Monash University (Australia), LMU Munich, the University of Mainz, and Waseda University (Tokyo).
 He has received grants from the Ford Foundation, Fulbright Foundation and Ben Gurion Foundation.